The Wallflower (manga)

-Nippon Animation adapted part of the manga series into a twenty-five episode anime series which aired on TV Tokyo and TV Aichi from October 3, 2006 through March 27, 2007.
+Nippon Animation adapted part of the manga series into a twenty-five episode anime series which aired on TV Tokyo and other channels from October 3, 2006, through March 27, 2007.
 The anime adaptation has been licensed for Region 1 release by A.D.
 Vision, who paid $500,000.
 In 2008, The WallFlower became one of over 30 ADV titles whose North American rights were transferred to Funimation Entertainment.

+A television drama adaptation aired on TBS and its affiliates from January to March 2010.

 Plot

 The Wallflower is about a girl named Sunako who was called ugly by the first and only person to whom she confessed her love.
 This incident sparks a life change, and as a result Sunako shuns all forms of beauty, both in herself as well as in life.
 Concerned by her change for the worse, Sunako's aunt, the owner of a huge mansion where four very handsome high school students live (for free), demands the boys to transform her niece into the "perfect lady", and in return they will be able to continue living there for free.
 They are given a deadline and if they are unable to uphold their deal then they would have to either pay a lump sum of cash or vacate the premises.

 While the four of them manage to make Sunako physically beautiful enough to become a lady, the problem lies with her attitude and interests (which Sunako has no intention of changing).
 Up until the most recent release in the story, they manage to convince Sunako's aunt that her niece is indeed a lady befitting the mansion in which they live (and prevent the rent from skyrocketing to triple the required amount).
 However, in reality Sunako has not changed at all.
 Sunako has the tendency to spurt out in a nose bleed when seen by bright creatures, especially around Kyohei.

 It is a humorous tale following Sunako and the four boys through unusual and ridiculous situations where Sunako is confronted with many unwanted experiences of being a lady, while also channeling the idea of self and beauty.